Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

 \section{Technical preliminaries}

-In this section, we define the model, conventions, and tools that we will use throughout the rest of this paper.
-Specifically, we introduce the basics of the functional renormalization group and the formal large $N$ solutions of the underlying field theory, as considered in our previous work \cite{lahoche2024largetimeeffectivekinetics}.
+In this section, we introduce the model, establish our conventions, and present the tools that will be used throughout the remainder of this paper.
+Specifically, we review the basics of the functional renormalization group and the formal large-$N$ solutions of the underlying field theory, following our previous work \cite{lahoche2024largetimeeffectivekinetics}.